-The appeal of anonymity: Bearer bonds’ anonymity historically made them appealing in several ways:
+Bearer bonds’ anonymity historically made them appealing in several ways.

-- Hiding assets and income was relatively easy with bearer bonds.
-With no record of purchases and sales, it’s easy to move money and store wealth.
-The physical bond certificates had high-dollar denominations ($5,000 to more than $1 billion), making it easy to take substantial sums overseas and earn significant income.
+Hiding assets and income was relatively easy with bearer bonds.
+With no record of purchases and sales, it was easy to move money and store wealth.
+The physical bond certificates had high-dollar denominations (from $5,000 to more than $1 billion), making it easy to take substantial sums overseas and earn a significant income.
 Tax evasion was also relatively easy, as individuals could store money in bonds instead of mainstream financial accounts—and earn interest.

 U.S. Regulations Limit Bearer Bonds

-Can you still buy bearer bonds?
-For most U.S. citizens, buying bearer bonds is impractical.
-Issuers in other countries may still use bearer bonds, and you can buy them, but it may be illegal to use them anonymously.
-The IRS and other agencies may require that you inform the U.S. government about your holdings.
-What’s more, there are significant risks to buying bonds, including the risk of not getting paid (default) and the risk of theft.
+There are also significant risks to buying bonds, including the risk of not getting paid (default risk) and the risk of theft.
 Instruments that facilitate money laundering and tax evasion may bring on problems that you don’t want to have.
-Plus, modern bearer bonds issued by developed nations can have less-favorable terms than registered bonds.
+Plus, modern bearer bonds issued by developed nations can have less favorable terms than registered bonds.